How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Now that your eyes have feasted on plenty of sights, it’s time for your stomach to do the same with delicious foods!

 During my time in Kanazawa, I went to Aashirwad and The God Burger.
-These two restaurants sit infront of each other in the Nagamachi Samurai District and are gluten free friendly.
+These two restaurants sit in front of each other in the Nagamachi Samurai District and are gluten-free friendly.
 Aashirwad is an Indian restaurant with Michelin recognition and is nothing short of phenomenal.

 The God Burger is a Japanese burger restaurant, in which the chef creates such a perfect patty that he has a rule.
 The rule is, the first bite of his burger cannot have any sauces.